Connect Radio 97.2 & 107.4

-Connect FM was a commercial radio station in the United Kingdom broadcasting to Northamptonshire and Peterborough and the home counties.
+Connect FM was an Independent Local Radio station broadcasting to Northamptonshire and Peterborough and the home counties.
 It was owned by Adventure Radio and based in Kettering.

-On 7 February 2019, the station was purchased by Communicorp UK and is set to merge with the group’s existing East Midlands license, and be rebranded as Smooth East Midlands.
-The station played 'hit music' which is songs from the 1980s to the present day, with a selection of presenters.
-Connect FM closed and its FM frequencies were merged with Smooth East Midlands on 1 October 2019, whilst its DAB transmissions were rebranded as Radio Up.
+On 7 February 2019, the station was purchased by Communicorp UK, merging with the group’s existing East Midlands license, now rebranded as Smooth East Midlands.
+The station played 'hit music' songs from the 1980s to the present day, with a selection of presenters.
+Connect FM closed and its FM frequencies were merged with Smooth East Midlands on 1 October 2019.
+Its DAB transmissions were rebranded as Radio Up.